YarnSpinnerTool/YarnSpinner/Documentation/YarnSpinner-Dialogue/Complex-Dialogue-Example.md

 <<endif>>
 ===
 ```
+We can see from this code that there a few more conditionals that will be introduced by Sally.
+They are `should_see_ship` and `received_warning_from_sally`.
+We shall address that in the second node, [Sally.yarn.txt](../../Unity/Assets/YarnSpinner/Examples/DemoAssets/Space/Sally.yarn.txt)
-We have now completed the Yarn Dialogue for the Ship node.
-The source for this node can be found in the example file  [Ship.yarn.txt](../../Unity/Assets/YarnSpinner/Examples/DemoAssets/Space/Ship.yarn.txt)
+> ***Note:*** We have now completed the Yarn Dialogue for the Ship node.
+The source for this node can be found in the example file  [Ship.yarn.txt](../../Unity/Assets/YarnSpinner/Examples/DemoAssets/Space/Ship.yarn.txt).
+It is replicated below so as to be easily read here as a complete file.
 ```
 title: Ship
 ---